-The following discussion and analysis provides management's view of the financial position of Cape Cod Community College (the "College") as of June 30, 2016, 2015 and 2014 and the results of operations for the years then ended.
+The following discussion and analysis provides management's view of the financial position of Cape Cod Community College (the "College") as of June 30, 2017 and 2016 and the results of operations for the years then ended.
 This analysis should be read in conjunction with the College's financial statements and notes that are presented in this document.

-The College is a public institution of higher education in Massachusetts serving approximately 5,000 credit seeking students, with 66 full-time faculty and 136 full-time staff members.
-The main campus is located in West Barnstable and a center is located in downtown Hyannis.
+The College is a public institution of higher education in Massachusetts serving approximately 4,900 credit seeking students, with 68 full-time faculty and 159 full-time staff members.
+The main campus is located in West Barnstable, with a satellite in Plymouth for its Aviation program, and a center located in downtown Hyannis.
 The College also offers courses at Joint Base Cape Cod, Martha's Vineyard & Woods Hole, and Plymouth North High School.
-The College currently offers 26 Associate in Arts concentrations, 19 Associate in Science concentrations and 46 career-building academic certificates in a wide variety of program areas.
+The College currently offers an Associate of Arts degree with 26 concentrations, 17 Associate in Science degree programs, an Applied Associate in Science Degree for Aviation Maintenance Technology, and, 56 career-building academic certificates in a variety of program.
 In addition, the College has a number of partnerships with several public and private institutions that offer Bachelor's and Master's degree programs on the main campus.